Frequently Asked Questions

 All Message activities and events are in English.

 In most cases, Yes, as long as you, the parent or guardian, are a member of Message and have authorised your child to be accompanied by another, English-speaking person.
-Attendance is at the discretion of the host, and we do ask you to confirm with the host of the event in advance.
+Attendance is at the discretion of the host, and we do ask you to confirm with them in advance.

 Regular activities and meet ups are scheduled by members at their own initiative.
 Members are free to organise activities and outings that are appropriate for the ages of their children or their own parenting interests.
 These might include: a morning in a member's home for pregnant members to discuss health during pregnancy; an afternoon with toddlers in a local park; a structured morning's activity with 5-7 year olds making a family tree; an evening with a guest speaker on bilingualism and language development; a lunch-date for working parents to exchange tips on balancing home & work life.
 Message has organization-wide events as well, including an annual summer picnic, a Halloween trick or treat and a visit from Santa.

 As a general rule, we are conservative about advertising and try to keep Message commercial-free.
 However, Message provides a variety of advertising opportunities for reaching the membership.
 As a non-member, you are invited to contact our Ads Coordinator (see contacts page), who will be able to advise you on rates for paid display and classified ads in the Message Quarterly Magazine.
 Message members may post limited classified ads on the members' only website, in accordance with the Advertising Policy.
 Please note that Message will only accept advertising which it deems to be of interest and appropriate to our members.